 At PALS, we focus on the reasons you love to play the game.

-PALS only focuses on softball and we understand what players are looking for in a league.
+PALS only focuses on softball--no other sports--and we understand what players are looking for in a league.
 We offer USA registered and/or trained umpires and equipment (including wooden bats for men and composite bats for women).
 The season’s League Champions receive long sleeve championship t-shirts, a trophy, and a plaque.

-At PALS, teams are encouraged to socialize both on and off the field and we promote an atmosphere of good sportsmanship.
+At PALS, teams are encouraged to socialize both on and off the field and we promote an atmosphere of good sportsmanship at all times.
 We offer celebrations at the beginning and end of the season and end-of-season awards.

 PALS supports a range of non-profit organizations committed to local and international causes through monetary donations, in-kind contributions, and volunteer efforts.
 A portion of league fees are donated to charity each season and we also collect additional monetary and in-kind donations from our very generous players at the field every week and at our end of the season parties.
 We also host group volunteers outings at least once a year.
-In July of 2019, we offered our very first softball service trip to Belize.
+In July of 2019, we offered our very first international softball service trip to Belize.

 The league is co-ed and all players must be 18 years of age or older.
 Each team can have up to 20 players (15 t-shirts will be provided per team).
 Each team must have at least four women on the team roster and on the field during play.

 This is a wooden bat league for men.
 Men are not permitted to use any aluminum, metal, or composite bats.
 Women are welcome to use USA (formerly ASA) approved bats (you can view the list here).
 Composite bats with a 2000 or higher ASA stamp are allowed; as a reminder, the USA banned bats in the last column of the list ARE NOT eligible.
 Metal cleats are not permitted.